krishnakumari-06/Design-of-FIR-Filters-using-hamming-window/README.md

 # AIM:

-  To generate design of high pass FIR digital filter using SCILAB
+  To generate design of low pass FIR digital filter using SCILAB

 # APPARATUS REQUIRED: